mattgraham/dive/01-SectionOne.md

     - equal to its own weight? = neutrally buoyant

   2. Why is buoyancy control, both at the surface and underwater, one of the most important skills a diver can master?
+    - You can control where you are at in the water
       - Float positively when you need to rest/save energy
       - Neutral buoyancy lets you swim effortlessly

   3. What two items control a divers buoyancy?
     - BCD